iziamtso/P3D/README.md

 <h2> Models</h2>

-Models folder contains deep learning model/s trained on our dataset on extracted FPFH features.
+TF_Models folder contains deep learning model/s trained on our dataset on extracted FPFH features.
 To use the any of the models download a model you want and supply a path to it during classification.
-Prior inference P3D will compute FPHF features for every point, the default is set with the same parameters as trained inference networks.
+Prior inference P3D will compute FPHF features for every point.
+Parameters for FPFH computation are set to the same values as during training.

 <h2> Motivation</h2>